tobi-code/ManipulationLibrary/docs/index.rst

 Introduction:
 -------------
-ManipulationLibrary is a module for Python 3 to work with eSEC matrices and extract e²SEC matrices from manipulations.
+ManipulationLibrary is a module for Python 3 to work with eSEC[1] matrices and extract e²SEC[2] matrices from manipulations.
 In order to analyse existing eSEC matrices, the "eSEC_analyser.py" module is used.
 In the example folder a Jupyter Notebook script is provided which shows how to:

 * import the module